alichtman/alichtman.github.io/_posts/2019-10-16-fuzzy-launching-apps-macos.md

 ...
 ```

-Now, we could just display this list in `fzf` for a user to choose from, but we could clean up the interface by removing `/Applications/` and `.app` from each of the options.
+Now, we could just display this list in `fzf` for a user to choose from, but I'd like to clean up the app names by removing `/Applications/` and `.app` from each option.
 We can do that by joining two `cut` commands.
 This first cut trims everything before the 2nd `/`.

 ```bash
 $ find /Applications -name '*app' -maxdepth 1 | cut -d'/' -f 3